disit/snap4city-kubernetes/README.md

               cd /mnt/my_nfs_volumes/ snap4city-docker/ DataCity-Small/
               sudo ./setup.sh

-11.	copy kube-s4c-working.tar in master node and untar and you will see three folder:

-              tar zxvf kube-s4c-working.tar
+11. Now at master node go to your cloned repo above:

+              cd snap4city-kubernetes
-              cd kube-s4c; ls
+              ls
+	      #It will show you below folders
               dcompose-svc  depl-svc  pv-claim

 12. First run the kubectl create in “pvclaim” after doing the required changes of hostpath as per your cluster naming.